electron/rfcs/text/0013-save-restore-window-state.md

   }
 ```

-Here's an example that would let you restore bounds (x, y, width, height) but not the display mode (maximized, minimized, fullscreen etc)
+Here's an example that would let you restore bounds (x, y, width, height) but not the display mode (maximized, fullscreen etc)
 ```js
 const { BrowserWindow } = require('electron')
 const win = new BrowserWindow({